Dominique Malonga (basketball): WNBA

-Seattle Storm (2025–present)
+2025

 On 14 April 2025, Malonga was drafted second overall by the Seattle Storm in the 2025 WNBA draft.
-She made her debut on 17 May in a 59–81 loss to the Phoenix Mercury, scoring 2 points in 9 minutes off the bench.
-With that appearance, she became the youngest player in Storm history and the third-youngest in WNBA history to play in a game, at 19 years and 184 days old.
-Malonga averaged only 8.8 minutes over the first 22 games of the season before the All-Star break, but her role expanded significantly as the season progressed.
+She made her WNBA debut on 17 May 2025 in a 59–81 loss to the Phoenix Mercury, scoring two points in nine minutes off the bench.
+At 19 years and 184 days old, she became the youngest player in Storm history and the third-youngest in WNBA history to play in a game.
+She averaged only 8.8 minutes over the first 22 games of the season before the 2025 WNBA All-Star Game, but her role expanded significantly as the season progressed.
 In the 20 games following the break, she averaged 11.4 points, 6.7 rebounds, and 20.3 minutes per game.
-On 25 July, in a 95–57 win over the Chicago Sky, Malonga recorded 14 points and 10 rebounds and became the youngest player ever (19 years and 250 days) to post a double-double and to reach the century mark for points.
-On 8 August, in an 86–90 loss to the Las Vegas Aces, Malonga scored 22 points and 12 rebounds (both career highs) in 24 minutes off the bench.
+On 25 July, in a 95–57 win over the Chicago Sky, she recorded 14 points and 10 rebounds for a double-double.
+At 19 years and 250 days, she became the youngest player ever to post a double-double and to reach the century mark for points.
+On 8 August, in an 86–90 loss to the Las Vegas Aces, she scored a then career-high 22 points and 12 rebounds in 24 minutes off the bench.
 The Storm finished the regular season in 7th place and faced the second-seeded Aces in the playoffs.
-In Game 1, a 77–102 loss, Malonga recorded 12 points and 11 rebounds in 23 minutes, becoming the second-youngest player to make her WNBA postseason debut.
-In Game 2, an 86–83 win, she posted another double-double with 11 points, 10 rebounds, 3 assists, and 2 blocks in 22 minutes, including a game-deciding three-point play with 31 seconds remaining.
+In Game 1 of the 2025 WNBA playoffs, she recorded 12 points and 11 rebounds in 23 minutes, becoming the second-youngest player to make her WNBA postseason debut.
+In Game 2, she posted another double-double with 11 points, 10 rebounds, three assists, and two blocks in 22 minutes, including a game-deciding three-point play with 31 seconds remaining.
 The Storm ultimately lost the winner-take-all Game 3, ending their playoff run.
-After the season, Malonga was named to the All-Rookie Team.
+Following the season, she was named to the WNBA All-Rookie Team.

+2026

+During the 2026 WNBA season, Malonga played three games to start the season, before entering concussion protocol on 14 May 2026.
+She missed the next eight games, and made her return on 6 June against the Minnesota Lynx and scored seven points in 14 minutes off the bench.
+This marked the first time Malonga and the Storm's 2026 WNBA draft first-round selection, Awa Fam, saw action together.
+On 17 June, she scored a then career-high 28 points, along with 11 rebounds, in an 89–94 loss to the Portland Fire.
+On 22 June, she scored a career-high 37 points and season-high 12 rebounds in a 110–112 overtime loss to the Dallas Wings.
+She became the youngest player in WNBA history to record a 30-point game, and the first under 21 years old.
+On 25 June, in a 99–88 win over the New York Liberty, she recorded 20 points and 10 rebounds, and snapped an 11-game losing streak for the Storm.
+She became the youngest player in WNBA history to reach both 500 career points and 200 defensive rebounds.